merepapa/IPFS-Uploading/README.md

 # DataUploadToIPFS

 Satyam Mehta 21115087
-This is my Minor project which utilises IPFS storage to store text and file data.
+This is my Minor project which utilises IPFS storage to store text and file data.The frontend is devloped on React.js and backend is based on Node.js. we will need `npm` in order to run this on machine.

 # Installation